 You must also remember to add the Hiring notification on your website, listing the JD and the vacancies.

-Interviews can be just as stressful to the interviewers as they are to interviewees.
+Interviews can be just as stressful to the interviewers as they are to interviewees during the restaurant hiring process.
 A lot of resources are spent while hiring, and finding the right talent is extremely important.
 Judging a person based on a few meetings is difficult, and a lot is at stake since the addition of a new person, especially in a small team affects the restaurant’s reputation as well as the team.
 The most desirable behavior trait in your restaurant staff is humility as the hospitality industry thrives on humility.
 An outgoing personality is a must in waiters and servers, but not a compulsion in the back-end staff.
 Therefore, choose your employees on the basis of their personality and behavior.
 Also, list out the questions that you need to ask the applicants for each position

 Apart from looking at the desired qualifications and experience, do remember to check the applicant’s recommendation letters as well.

+The most important of restaurant hiring is Training of the hired employees.
 No hiring is ever complete until the newly hired have been properly trained according to your organization.
 No matter how experienced your staff is, everyone must undergo proper training to understand the format and culture of your restaurant.
 Trainable employees are the best employees, and it is always recommended to make your employees serve a probation period for a few weeks to make sure that they are a good fit in your restaurant.
 In a restaurant, there will always be some part of the staff that is unskilled.

 You must set aside a budget, and hire a trainer to cultivate the principles of your restaurant into the staff.
 In case that is not affordable, you can yourself create a written training program to educate your staff.
 It is also a good idea to have an employee manual within the restaurant for your staff to refer.